Porsche overtakes Volkswagen as Europe's most valuable carmaker

 BERLIN, Oct 6 (Reuters) - Porsche P911_p.DE took pole position as Europe's most valuable automaker on Thursday, overtaking former parent Volkswagen VOWG_p.DE as the price of the sportscar maker's newly-listed shares sped higher.

-Although Porsche shares had fallen below its listing price on Monday to 81 euros, in line with a wider fall in markets, they had risen to 93 euros ($91.95) at 1023 GMT, giving the sportscar brand a market valuation of 85 billion euros.
+Although Porsche shares had fallen below its listing price on Monday to 81 euros, in line with a wider fall in markets, they rose to 93 euros ($91.95) earlier on Thursday, giving the sportscar brand a market valuation of 85 billion euros.

+They later eased to 91.04 euros by 1308 GMT but the company's valuation was still well above that of Volkswagen at just under 84 billion euros.

 Porsche's share price regained momentum after investment banks involved in its flotation had purchased almost 3.8 million shares for 312.8 million euros as part of the so-called greenshoe option, designed to support a listing.

-The rise pushes Porsche's valuation beyond Volkswagen's 77.7 billion euros.
-Mercedes-Benz MBGnDE> comes in third among European carmakers with a 57.2 billion euro valuation, followed by BMWG.DE with 47.5 billion euros and Stellantis STLA.MI with 39.7 billion.
+Volkswagen is valued at 77.7 billion euros with Mercedes-Benz MBGn.DE third among European carmakers with a 57.2 billion euro valuation, followed by BMW BMWG.DE at 47.5 billion euros and Stellantis STLA.MI at 39.7 billion.

 "Inflation data from Europe and the United States, recent worries over energy supply in Europe and the escalation of the war in Ukraine last Thursday led to fluctuations which made small-scale stabilisation measures necessary," a spokesperson for Volkswagen said.